New here? Just starting as an investor?

 Before you start thinking about investing, you’ve got to get rid of consumer debt.
 It’s the first step on your road to building wealth and creating financial stability for the future.
 Why?
 Because saving for the future is really simple – spend less than you earn and invest the difference.

-If you’re an employee, head to your HR department now and open up a retirement account with your company.
-Depending upon the company, it’s either called a 401(k) or 403(k).
-Not all companies match what you invest, but if they do, it’s almost like free money.
+If you’re an employee, head to your HR department and ask if they offer a retirement plan.
+Depending upon the company, it’s either called a 401(k), 403(k) or similar.
+Not all companies match what you invest.
+If they do, it’s almost like free money and foolish to not invest up to the matching amount.
+It’s an instant 3-4% return of your investment.

 If you can afford it, take the maximum amount out of your paycheck and deposit into your retirement account.
 If you are recent graduate, you’ll want to do this right away — when you land your first job.
 With compounding interest, you will be amazed how quickly your money can grow and grow.

-It’s critical you create a proper asset allocation for your investments.
-There’s nothing that will affect your returns more than asset allocation.
-Various asset classes do not move in parallel with each other.
-For example: typically when stock prices rise, bond prices fall.
+It’s critical you create the proper asset allocation for your investments.
+For the long haul, there’s nothing that will affect your returns more than asset allocation.
+The various asset classes do not all move in parallel with each other, and minimizes dramatic fluctuations in your returns.
+For example: typically when stock prices rise, bond prices fall — helping with smoothing out returns.

 With investing, taxes matter, a lot!
+In most cases it’s the single biggest expense of your lifetime.
 You are best to be tax efficient with your investments.
 This means some investments should be placed in tax deferred accounts, while others can remain in taxable accounts.
 Know which types of investments should be placed where.

 Investment expenses are an often overlooked.
 If not careful fees can dramatically decrease your performance over time.
 Research has shown over a ten year period, 80% of actively managed funds (which have higher fees to boot) perform worse than index based funds.
 Ironically the performance difference typically is the same as the management fees — meaning fees are a drag on performance.